wuyichen24/system-design-knowledge/components/message_queue/Message_Queue.md

 ## Pros & Cons
 ### Pros
 - **Fan-out**
-   - The producer simply drops the message on the queue, and the consumers process the message based on their needs at their own pace.
+   - The producer simply drops the message on the queue, and the multiple consumers process the message based on their needs at their own pace.
 - **Asynchronous**
    - A producer doesn’t wait for the message to be processed.
 - **Decoupling**